tracykeeya/tracykeeya/README.md

 ## ✨ Fun Fact

-> 💡 *I believe great software starts with great empathy — understanding the user is as important as writing the code.*
+> 💡 *I believe great software starts with great empathy, understanding the user is as important as writing the code.*

 ---